The Society of St. Pius X (SSPX)

-Lefebvre reversed himself, and in an act which was <i>ipso
+Archbishop Lefebvre broke the agreement and, in an act which was ipso

-incurred an automatic excommunication, confirmed a few days later by Decree
+incurred an automatic excommunication under canon 1387, confirmed a few days later by Decree

-Ecône and priests of the SSPX, not wanted to go into schism, sought an
+In the circumstances of the 1989 episcopal ordinations, some SSPX clergy and seminarians, not wanting to go into schism, sought an

 the Fraternity by the Holy See, without all the preliminaries of time and formality

-usually required of time, was a tremendous charity by the Pope toward the
+usually required, was a tremendous charity by the Pope toward the

-former members of the SSPX, who have returned it with loyalty and
+former members of the SSPX, who have since returned it with loyalty and

-faithfulness, as well as the devotion to the Tridentine rites which is
+faithfulness, together with their tremendous devotion to the Traditional rites, which is

-their proper charism.
-(The Fraternity, therefore, celebrates the Mass
+The Fraternity, therefore, celebrates the Mass and other Sacraments

 according to the Missal and ritual books of 1962, validly and licitly, in complete communion with the local Ordinary and with the Roman Pontiff.